MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Key Pairs

-Create a Keypair with the help of the key pair checklist
+### Create a Keypair with the help of the key pair checklist:

 http://tinyurl.com/creating-a-keypair